Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Trivia:  The icon for this technology is a dome in space with fields and trees inside of it, suggesting that this is a distrct-by-district version of the massive structures used for Zero Gravity Farms.
 	7. Mechanism proposal:  This technology likely extends into vertifarming and urban agriculture in general, which some people (such as me!) do consider futuristic and awesome.
 	8. Bureaucratic waste analysis:  Literal, although I guess it could inspire intransigence for sheer boringness.
 There could also be concern that the galaxy has tons of biological production already.
 Not sure though.
-	9. Utopia rating:  5/5
+	9. Liberation rating:  5/5
-	10. Public protection rating:  5/5
+	10. Protection rating:  5/5
 	11. Technological smoothness:  4/5
 	12. Technological extremophilia:  2/5
 	13. Stress/Boredom rating:  1/5 (Dull)
+	14. Me-points:  1/3
-	14. Kind of person most protected:  Verticulturalists
+	15. Kind of person most protected:  Verticulturalists
-	15. Special categories:  Anti-Popular, Failsafe
+	16. Special categories:  Anti-Popular, Failsafe
-	16. Conversion potential:  Unknown.
+	17. Conversion potential:  Unknown.
 38. Distributed Desalination
 	1. Mechanism proposal:  Also literal.
 	2. Downside analysis:  These systems really are marginal in productivity.
 They could work wonders... if tended for centuries...
 We could green deserts with this tech!
 Eventually...
 The description says, "the ability to produce fresh water in nearly limitless quantities,"  but that's not a reasonable expectation.
 Like with the Beyonder Engines, I suspect that this technology requires playing a trick with temporality to understand: *with sufficient patience*, you can get infinite water out of distributed desal.
+Meanwhile, it's expensive.
 	3. Trivia:  A nasty joke once occurred to me based on this tech.
 I'm honestly trying to remember it right now, but I'm not succeeding.
 Something about desalinating tears?
 I don't think it should factor into how we would expect this to be implemented.
 	4. Bureaucratic waste analysis:  Almost literal.
 It's even more dull than hydroponic farms.
 Like some of the really good Imperial technologies, implementing this tries the patience of people.
+It is likely to lead to anti-government sentiment.
-	5. Utopia rating:  5/5
+	5. Liberation rating:  5/5
-	6. Public protection rating:  4/5
+	6. Protection rating:  5/5
 	7. Technological smoothness:  2/5
 	8. Technological extremophilia:  3/5
 	9. Stress/Boredom rating:  1/5 (Dull)
+	10. Me-points:  2/3
-	10. Kind of person most protected:  Moisture farmers
+	11. Kind of person most protected:  Moisture farmers
-	11. Special categories:  Anti-Popular, Failsafe
+	12. Special categories:  Anti-Popular, Failsafe
-	12. Conversion potential:  Unknown.
+	13. Conversion potential:  Unknown.
 39. Seasteading
 	1. Mechanism proposal:  This is part of a great little triad of literalism in the Orbital Observers tech tree.
 Unlike a lot of the literal technologies, this doesn't suggest homogenization at all.
 (I may have to redefine the homogenization schtick I wrote about the Empire before.)
 This suggests a bit of a local ideological countermeasure to the dullness of the Hydroponic Farms and Distributed Desal linkage... and it suggests a kind of community that could *really* use those distributed desal plants, too.
 	2. Trivia:  This is something people have proposed IRL.
 We *have* hydroponic farms in the real world, and people are working on distributed desal techs, too.
 The reason why seasteading hasn't taken off is that it is "too expensive".
 In this game, it's presented as a planet-wide development project, so maybe humanity will get there when we manage to unify our planetary government.